willy-vvu/Site2015/app/content/singularity.md

 *The very core of a space simulator.*

+Note: You'll need a keyboard and mouse for the best play experience.

 The first-place winner of the 2014 Fall Kapparate 5K competition.
 Getting over 16000 views in a month, Singularity itself was written over the course of a month.

 As quoted by Kapparate,